MicrosoftDocs/azure-docs/articles/synapse-analytics/security/how-to-set-up-access-control.md

 ## STEP 9: Network Security

-As a final step to secure your workspace, you should secure network access, using the [Workspace firewall](./synapse-workspace-ip-firewall.md).
+As a final step to secure your workspace, you should secure network access, using the [workspace firewall](./synapse-workspace-ip-firewall.md).

-- With a [Managed virtual network](./synapse-workspace-managed-vnet.md) and public network access **enabled**, you can connect to your workspace also from public networks.
+- With a [managed virtual network](./synapse-workspace-managed-vnet.md) and public network access **enabled**, you can connect to your workspace also from public networks.
 For more information, see [Connectivity Settings](connectivity-settings.md).
+- Access from public networks is also possible by allowing IPs through the [workspace firewall](./synapse-workspace-ip-firewall.md).
 - Otherwise, you can connect to your workspace using only a [private endpoint](synapse-workspace-managed-private-endpoints.md) and [private Link](../../azure-sql/database/private-endpoint-overview.md).

 ## STEP 10: Completion